What I Chose to Carry

 But graduation felt like another station on a track I had not chosen.
 I wanted to test what I could build without the structures that had carried me.
 Two weeks after turning eighteen, I left.

 • In Okinawa, I worked at a hotel restaurant for ten months—the first time I used English as a working language.
-I lived cheaply, saved inconsistently, made decisions I would later revise.

-Among those decisions: I got a tattoo on my forearm—L'existence précède l'essence, Sartre's claim that existence precedes essence.
+During this period, I got a tattoo on my forearm—L'existence précède l'essence, Sartre's claim that existence precedes essence.
 In Japan, visible tattoos carry professional consequences.
 I understood this.
 I thought I was marking autonomy.
 In retrospect, I was also marking a constraint.
 I do not regret the decision.
 But I have learned what it costs.

 • Back in Tokyo, I applied to dozens of jobs.
 Several interviews ended when employers saw my arms.
 I took what remained: day labour, sorting mail, cleaning apartments, moving furniture.